duglin/xreg-github/README.md

 - test to make sure an ID in the body == ID in URL for reg and group
 - test to ensure we can do 2 tx at the same time
 - need to decide on the best tx isolation level
+- add http test for maxVersions (already have non-http tests)

 - see if we can prepend Path with / or append it with /
 - see if we can get rid of/clean-up the FindRegistry stuff (and caching)